OpenWork-NZ/ANZLIC-Metadata-Tool-help/Service-Metadata.md

-# Service Tab (Only visible when editing Service Metadata records)
+# Service Tab
+>Note: Only visible when editing Service Metadata records

 The Service tab holds most important additional metadata elements needed for a service resource.
 It consist of two sections:
 * **Service**
 * **Contains Operation**